-- the location of the goods when allocated to a customer's order.
-If the goods are in Lesotho when allocated, the supply is in Lesotho, while if the goods are not in Lesotho when allocated, the supply is normally outside the scope of VAT; - the place where the assembly or building of goods for the first time on site takes place.
+- The location of the goods upon allocation to a customer's order.
+If the goods are in Lesotho when allocated, the supply is in Lesotho, while if the goods are not in Lesotho when allocated, the supply is normally outside the scope of VAT; or - The place where the assembly or building of goods for the first time on site takes place.